 Other foot conditions:

 Some foot conditions are not painful, yet restrict or interfere with normal functions like walking, balance or running.

 One such example is the dropped medical arch that is when the arch along the length of your foot becomes flatted.

-It is always advisable to wear the correct footwear to decrease the risk of foot injuries and always consult your Doctor if you are suffering with any kind of foot pain.
+Therefore, it is always advisable to wear the correct footwear to decrease the risk of foot injuries.
+Furthermore, always consult your Doctor if you are suffering with any kind of foot pain.